Bonamoasb/Healthcare-Management-Database/README.md

 **About the Project**

 The functionalities included the ability for searching and storing of worker and patient information on an easy-to-use-display.
-The program utilized Java Netbeans to create a simple and intuitive UI for both patients and medical staff alike.
+The program utilized Java Netbeans to create a simple and intuitive UI for both patients and medical staff alike and was hosted on a local database.